ariel-rojas/sindy-bifurcation-discovery/readme.md

 A high-performance, modular pipeline for discovering parameter-dependent nonlinear differential equations using **SINDy** (Sparse Identification of Nonlinear Dynamics).

-This project focuses on the data-driven discovery of complex bifurcations, specifically the **Takens-Bogdanov** normal form.
+This project focuses on the data-driven discovery of complex bifurcations, specifically extended forms of the **Takens-Bogdanov** bifurcation.
 It generates massive synthetic datasets, trains symbolic AI models to recover the governing equations, and validates the results through comparative parallel simulations.

 ## 🔬 Scientific Context

-The core objective is to reconstruct the dynamics of the Takens-Bogdanov bifurcation from time-series data.
-The governing equations used as Ground Truth are:
+The core objective is to reconstruct the dynamics of a parameterized nonlinear system from time-series data.
+The specific system used as Ground Truth in this repository is an unfolded Takens-Bogdanov form with higher-order terms:

 $$
 \begin{aligned}
 \dot{x} &= y \\
-\dot{y} &= \mu_1 + \mu_2 x + x^2 + x y
+\dot{y} &= -\mu_1 - \mu_2 x + x^2 - x^3 - xy - x^2y
 \end{aligned}
 $$

 Where $x, y$ are the state variables and $\mu_1, \mu_2$ are the bifurcation parameters.

-The pipeline treats parameters as state variables with zero derivatives ($\dot{\mu} = 0$) to allow SINDy to discover the dependency structure automatically.
+**The Challenge:** Standard SINDy assumes constant coefficients.
+To capture bifurcations, this pipeline treats parameters ($\mu$) as quasi-static state variables ($\dot{\mu} \approx 0$).
+This allows the sparse regression to automatically discover the functional dependency between system dynamics and external control parameters.

 ## 🚀 Key Features